International Journal of Pharmaceutical and Phytopharmacological Research

 Abstract

-The roots, stem, and leaves of Sarcocephalus latifolius are widely used in pharmacopoeia to treat various inflammatory diseases.
+The roots, leaves, and stems of Sarcocephalus latifolius (S. latifolius) are widely used in pharmacopeia to treat various inflammatory diseases.
 However, few studies have been performed on the fruits of this plant.
-This study set out to assess the aqueous extract of Sarcocephalus latifolius fruits' innocuity against female rats and mice.
-Six female mice, each weighing 23g, were given a single dosage of 5000 mg/kg bw of the extract along with distilled water.
+This study set out to assess the aqueous extract of S. latifolius fruits' innocuity against female rats and mice.
+Six female mice, each weighing 23 g, were given a single dosage of 5000 mg/kg bw of the extract along with distilled water.
 Fourteen days were spent observing them.
-Thirty rats, each weighing 162g, were given distilled water and, over a period of 28 days, an aqueous extract of Sarcocephalus latifolius fruit at doses of 100, 250, and 500 mg/kg bw.
+Thirty rats, each weighing 162 g, were given distilled water and, over 28 days, an aqueous extract of S. latifolius fruit at doses of 100, 250, and 500 mg/kg bw.
 In the acute test, no signs of toxicity or mortality were noted.
 In the sub-acute test, no discernible change was found in the relative weight of organs collected compared with the control group.
-Analysis of haematological parameters showed that the extract caused no significant variation in blood cell counts at the doses tested compared to the control.
+Analysis of hematological parameters showed that the extract caused no significant variation in blood cell counts at the doses tested compared to the control.
 For biochemical parameters, the extract at all doses showed no significant variation from the control.
 Extract at 500 mg/kg bw showed no significant alteration of liver and kidney parenchyma in rats compared to controls.
-The fruits of Sarcocephalus latifolius are non-toxic and can be used in traditional medicine to treat patients at the doses tested.
+The fruits of S. latifolius are non-toxic and can be used in traditional medicine to treat patients at the doses tested.

 Creative Commons License